Magnetic field induced anomalous distribution of particles: Noise induced transition in a fluctuating magnetic field driven harmonic oscillator: a special signature of the field with a new mechanism

 where $A^\prime(x)=\frac{dA(x)}{dx}$.
 Similarly one may define the location of the extrema of the re-normalized potential energy field, $V_x(x)$, in the form

-Now one may check easily that for a harmonic potential energy field, $V(x)=\omega^2 x^2/2$, $\rho(x)$ is a uni modal one with a maximum at $x=0$ and the re-normalized potential energy field (RNPEF) mimics $V(x)$.
+Now, one may check easily that for a harmonic potential energy field, $V(x)=\omega^2 x^2/2$, $\rho(x)$ is a uni-modal one with a maximum at $x=0$ and the re-normalized potential energy field (RNPEF) mimics $V(x)$.
 Thus in the presence of a harmonic force field, the multiplicative noise which is a linear function of coordinate can not introduce an additional fixed point into the RNPEF.
 Since the noise induced drift term is a linear one, it may modulate the harmonic frequency of the renormalized potential energy field but can not create a new fixed point.
+Thus the noise induced transition is not possible for the linear systems (\ref{ad1}-\ref{ad2}) and (\ref{ad3}), respectively.
+Similarly this phenomenon may not appear for the equation (\ref{eq0}) of motion if $f(x)$, $g_1(x)$ and $g_2(x)$ are linear functions of $x$.

-For further check one may consider a bi stable potential energy field, $V(x)=a x^4 -b x^2$. $a, b$ are constants which determine the location of the extrema of the field.
+For further check one may consider a bistable potential energy field, $V(x)=a x^4 -b x^2$. $a, b$ are constants that determine the location of the extrema of the field.
 Then from Eqs.(\ref{eq18h}-\ref{eq18hi}) we have

 and